chisNaN/ubuntu-on-macbook12/README.md

 ./isorespin.sh -i [your iso] -k v4.11.7
 ```

-make the generated iso bootable with unetbootin
+make the generated iso bootable with unetbootin.
+Plug the usb, boot your mac holding "alt" stroke and choose EFI boot at the right.
+Choose "Try ubuntu".

 Executing `uname -r` in the terminal of a live usb session should ouput you the upgraded kernel.